 Compliments make you feel attacked.

-The only time some people remember hearing a compliment was those back-handed sarcastic kind.
-From an early age you may have learned that what might at first glance sound like a compliment was in fact a disguised attack.
-This will leave a legacy of making you distrust all compliments you receive.
+The only time some people remember hearing a compliment was those back-handed sarcastic kinds.
+From an early age, you may have learned that what might at first glance sound like a compliment was, in fact, a disguised attack.
+This will leave a legacy of making you distrust all the compliments you receive.

 Too many compliments don’t feel genuine.

 People who hand out compliments freely, complimenting others even when there is no reason to hand one out make us all suspicious.
-Flatters know that if they can spread around the compliments, butter you up if it you will, then they will have less difficulty slipping something by you.
+Flatters know that if they can spread around the compliments, butter you up, if you will, then they will have less difficulty slipping something by you.